matthewsaunders/chippa/README.md

         ~ Every software engineer when they hear of a new SaaS product idea
 ```

 I could build a custom solution for this, but why?
-This would be a lot of work when a SaaS or Off The Shelf solution for this already exists.
+This would be a lot of work when a SaaS or Off The Shelf solution for this probably already exists.
 Next!

 ### Solution 2